Necior/ideas/README.md

 * small tool to upload given file (or screenshot, or clipboard) to a server
 * on success it prints (or copies to clipbaord) direct access URL

+## Taskwarrior notifications

+* notifies about (almost) overdue tasks
+* generate PDF with tasks for a given day